Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Differentiable Predictive Control

-The aim here is to learn a system model alongside the control policy.
-The modified policy is defined by algorithm~\ref{algo:model_MPCpolicy}.
-In algorithm~\ref{algo:MPCpolicy} the true system dynamics are available, whereas in algorithm~\ref{algo:model_MPCpolicy} the system model is learned alongside the control policy.
-The policy learning loss function~\eqref{eq:policy_loss} is extended with a system identification term penalizing model deviations from measured states with weight $Q_{ID}$, and with state trajectory smoothening term weighted with $Q_{\Delta x}$ as follows:
+To allow for model updates, the DPC policy learning loss function~\eqref{eq:policy_loss} is extended with a system identification term with weight $Q_{d}$ that penalizes the model deviations from measured states as follows:

-In algorithm~\ref{algo:model_MPCpolicy}, we simulate the system model for the control and modeling tasks in parallel trajectories on lines~\ref{algo:model_MPCpolicy:x_plus}, and~\ref{algo:model_MPCpolicy:x_plus_ID}. ${\mathcal{X}^{\text{ID}}}$, as defined in section \ref{sec:sysid}, is used to calculate loss for updating the parameters of the internal model on line~\ref{algo:model_MPCpolicy:x_plus_ID}.
-On other hand, ${\mathcal{X}}$ as defined in section \ref{sec:con_control} is used to initialize the internal model on line~\ref{algo:model_MPCpolicy:x_plus} for the control policy update.
-Analogously, ${\mathcal{U}^{\text{ID}}}$, and ${\mathcal{U}}$ are control input trajectories associated with the system model and policy updates, respectively.
-To increase the smoothness of learned trajectories, line~\ref{algo:model_MPCpolicy:x_delta} defines the state residual to be minimized during the training.
-Gradient updates are performed jointly on the aggregate loss~\eqref{eq:SysID_policy_loss} associated with the parallel system identification and control policy trajectories.